supertokens/blog/content/adding-login-to-your-nextjs-app-using-the-app-directory-and-supertokens/index.md

 author: "Nemi Shah"
 ---

-Next.js is quickly becoming a really popular framework when it comes to building web applications.
-The framework recently introduced its `app` directory as a future replacement to the current way of organising the project and creating pages and api routes.
+Next.js has become a popular framework for building web applications.
+The framework recently introduced its [`app`](https://nextjs.org/docs/app/building-your-application/routing#the-app-router) directory as a future replacement to the current way of organising the project and creating pages and api routes.

-This blog will cover how to setup email password and social login with SuperTokens using the app directory in Next.js.
+This blog will cover how to setup email password and social login authentication with SuperTokens using the app directory in Next.js.

 ## Setting up the Next.js project